Redvers Buller: Death, burial and succession

 Buller died on 2 June 1908, at the family seat, Downes House, Crediton, Devon, and is buried in the churchyard of Holy Cross Church in Crediton.
 The entire western side of the chancel arch inside the church forms an elaborate monument to Sir Redvers.

-As he died without male progeny he was succeeded in the family estates by his next surviving younger brother Arthur Tremayne Buller (born 1850), his father's fifth son.
+As he died without male progeny he was succeeded in the family estates by his next surviving younger brother Arthur Tremayne Buller (1850–1917), his father's fifth son.

 Legacy

 Historian Richard Holmes (1946–2011) commented that Buller has gone down as "one of the bad jokes of Victorian military history", and quotes a famous verdict that he was "an admirable captain, an adequate major, a barely satisfactory colonel and a disastrous general".
-Viscount Esher called him "a gallant fellow but no strategist".
+Reginald Brett, 2nd Viscount Esher called him "a gallant fellow but no strategist".
 Wolseley praised his "stern determination of character".
 At least one recent historian has been kinder to his reputation:

 Place name tributes

 England

 In England the Royal Corps of Transport barracks at Aldershot is named after him, as is a road in North Camp between Farnborough and Aldershot, and Buller Court in Farnborough (built upon the site of Buller House).
-Two adjacent roads in Tottenham, London, namely Redvers Road and Buller Road (adjacent to Mafeking Road), bear his name, as do a road in Brighton, Redvers Buller Road in Chesterfield, Derbyshire (adjacent to Baden Powell Road and Lord Roberts Road (after Lord Roberts of Kandahar)), Buller Street in Derby, Buller Road in Croydon and Buller Street and Mews in Bury, Lancashire (yards from the old Lancashire Fusiliers Wellington Barracks on Bolton Road).
-Chatham also has a Redvers Road and a Buller Road next to each other, opposite a Natal Road, and adjacent to roads and avenues named after some other Boer War Generals: Haig, Kitchener, Symons and White.
-Leicester also has a Buller Road adjacent to other streets named after Anglo Boer War Generals.
+Two adjacent roads near the underground station in Wood Green, London, namely Redvers Road and Buller Road (adjacent to Mafeking Road), bear his name, as do a road in Brighton, Buller Road in Southampton, Redvers Buller Road in Chesterfield, Derbyshire (adjacent to Baden Powell Road and Lord Roberts Road (after Lord Roberts of Kandahar)), Buller Street in Derby, Buller Road in Croydon and Buller Street and Mews in Bury, Lancashire (yards from the old Lancashire Fusiliers Wellington Barracks on Bolton Road).
+Chatham also has a Redvers Road and a Buller Road next to each other, opposite a Natal Road, and adjacent to roads and avenues named after some other Boer War Generals: Douglas Haig, Herbert Kitchener, Penn Symons and George White.
+Woodlesford near Leeds has a Buller Street and Leicester a Buller Road adjacent to other streets named after Anglo Boer War Generals.
 Brighton also has a Redvers and a Buller Road, along with other references to the war: Mafeking Road, Ladysmith Road and Kimberley Road nearby.
 Buller Road in Exeter is close to Redvers Road, crossed by Nelson Road.
 Exeter School has a Buller House.
+Grimsby has a Buller Street, alongside Ladysmith Road, Durban Road and Roberts Street.